 Again, if you are planning on spending any time in the snow whatsoever, you are going to need snow pants during a Canadian winter.
 The great thing is, once you buy a pair of these, they’re usually good for life (or at least for many years).

 A durable, warm pair of snow pants will normally run you at least a hundred dollars, but they are an essential part of winter dressing.
 Buy something insulated and waterproof, much like these ones.
 Now is not the time to scrimp – I find my legs, especially my upper thighs, are the first parts of my body to get cold even if I’m bundled up.

 Wearing pretty much every single thing on this list (including an extra jacket) to snowmobile in Big White

 If you know you’re spending a day outside in the Canadian winter weather, the absolute best thing you can do is layer your clothing.
 Layering is KEY to staying warm, and hey, if you start to get hot while skiing or tobogganing (it happens!), you can always remove a layer.
 Much better to be able to take something off than wish you had something else to put on!

 Another tip?
-If you bring lots of “under” layers like thermal tops, you won’t have to worry about washing the heavier stuff that often, meaning you’ll only need to bring a couple big sweaters vs. lots of lighter, easier-to-wash thermal layers.
+If you bring lots of “under” layers like thermal tops, you won’t have to worry about washing the heavier stuff that often, meaning you’ll only need to bring one or two big sweaters alongside your lighter, easier-to-wash thermal layers.

 7. A toque